BGAcademy23/smudgeplot/README.md

 ```
 cd smudgeplot && make -s INSTALL_PREFIX=/workspace && cd ..
-cd FastK && make FastK Histex # at your computer, you probably want to compile the whole package, then you type just make without specifying the programs you want
+smudgeplot.py -h # test the installation worked out nice
+cd FastK && make
-install -c Histex FastK /workspace/bin/
+install -c FastK Fastrm Fastmv Fastcp Fastmerge Histex Tabex Profex Logex Vennex Symmex Haplex Homex Fastcat /workspace/bin/
+FastK # test the installation worked out nice
+cd ..
 ```

-Now the software we need is installed, all we need is to download some data; There are 8 datasets we suggest; Pick the one that is corresponding to your breakout room.
+Now the software we need is installed, all we need is to download some data; There are 8 datasets for the 8 breakout session, here is a [table of accessions](https://docs.google.com/document/d/13SEd0cIx8BATqDtbLFHnwUwRrSfDYmVniVCqXptK6d0/edit?usp=sharing), we will use the same document to upload our results too; Pick the one that is corresponding to your breakout room, and replace the example one by one of yours.
+Fetch the data using `wget` command.

-TODO: get them urls

-You can get the data from ENA ftp server with a simple `wget` command.
 E.g.

 ```
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR926/SRR926341/SRR926341_[12].fastq.gz